adam404/lullz/Lullz/Lullz/Legal/Disclaimer.md

 ## LIMITATION OF LIABILITY

 In no event shall the developers, owners, or contributors of the App be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the App or its contents, even if the App provider has been notified of the possibility of such damages.
+By using this App, you explicitly acknowledge that the creators, developers, and distributors assume no liability for any claims, damages, or losses resulting from your use of the App.

 ## ASSUMPTION OF RISK